-Mediterranean flavor inspired Zucchini Noodles with artichoke lemon pesto.
+Mediterranean flavor inspired Zucchini Noodles with artichoke pesto.
 This healthy recipe is easy and quick to make in under 30 minutes.
 We added a touch of summer with some homemade roasted cherry tomatoes.

 Hello my friends.
 I am so excited to finally release this week’s zoodle recipe.
 This super healthy and super easy recipe using zucchini noodles has a few ingredients, but is packed with summer flavor.